Guildford Town Centre

 Guildford Town Centre is a shopping mall located in Surrey, British Columbia, Canada.
 It opened on November 8, 1966, and is owned by Ivanhoé Cambridge, a Quebec-based real estate company.
 It is the largest mall in the Lower Mainland south of the Fraser River as well as the third-largest in British Columbia, after Metropolis at Metrotown in Burnaby and Park Royal Shopping Centre in West Vancouver.

-The shopping centre has over 250 stores, services, and restaurants with a gross leasable area of 1,203,584 sqft and its anchors include Hudson's Bay, Walmart, London Drugs, Old Navy, Uniqlo, and Sport Chek.
+The shopping centre has over 250 stores, services, and restaurants with a gross leasable area of 1,203,584 sqft and its anchors include Walmart, Life InStyle Furniture (Former Level 2 of Sears), Urban Behavior/Thriftys by Bluenotes (former level 1 of Sears), London Drugs, Old Navy, Uniqlo, and Sport Chek.
 For its 50th anniversary in 2016, it attempted to set the Guinness World Record for the world's largest carrot cake.

 Redevelopment

 A three-phase redevelopment project began in June 2010.
 The first phase, completed on October 28, 2011, included a brand new Walmart Supercentre and two-level parkade.
 The second and third phases resulted in the complete refurbishment of the centre's interior and the construction of a 200,000 sqft expansion on the south side of the existing building to accommodate a 1,034-seat food court and 75 new stores.
 The expansion opened on August 28, 2013, while the rest of the project was completed in the fourth quarter of 2014.